No plan to save PM with ‘red meat’ policies – Zahawi

 Mr Zahawi insisted Mr Johnson will stay in post after further allegations of parties emerged.

-Asked three times on BBC Radio 4’s Today programme whether the Prime Minister is safe, he said: “Yes, he is, because he’s human and we make mistakes.
+Asked three times on Today whether the Prime Minister is safe, he said: “Yes, he is, because he’s human and we make mistakes.

 “And, actually, he came to the despatch box and apologised and said he will absolutely submit himself to Parliament, because that’s our parliamentary democracy.”